 In her first season with the Flames in 2011-12, Jerro helped guide the squad to an 18-13 overall record.
-Eighteen wins ranks as the second-most wins in school history.
+Eighteen wins ranks as the third-most wins in school history.

 Prior to UIC, Jerro served as an assistant coach and lead recruiter for the New Jersey Institute of Technology and before that she spent one season on the bench at West Los Angeles College in California.
 From 2002-08, Jerro served as an assistant coach and the recruiting coordinator on Regina Miller's staff at UNLV.
 During those six seasons, the Lady Rebels made four postseason appearances including a runner-up finish in the 2004 WNIT.